When can you claim?

 The first is cents per kilometre.
 You can claim up to 5,000 business kilometres a year using this method, based on an an expense of 68 cents per kilometre (for 2019).
 You do not need to keep written evidence but you must be able to show how you worked out the number of business kilometres e.g. diary records of work-related trips.

 The other method is the logbook method.
 This is based on the business-use percentage of expenses for the car.
 To work this out, you must keep a logbook for a minimum continuous period of 12 weeks detailing the odometer readings before and after each trip and which trips were work-related.
 This is then used to calculate your business-use percentage, and can be used for 5 years.
-Expenses you are able to claim include running costs such as fuel, insurance, repairs, interest on a loan and registration fees, as well as decline in value.
 You must have written evidence of all expenses to use this method.
+Expenses you are able to claim include running costs such as:

 The ATO app’s myDeductions tool can be used to record work-related car trips and other car expenses.